HcashOrg/HyperExchange/docs/Building-on-OS-X.md

    ```
    brew install boost cmake git openssl autoconf automake
    brew link --force openssl
+   If openssl cannot be linked ,try to set the path to OpenSSL root folder in the system variable OPENSSL_ROOT_DIR
    ```

 5. *Optional.* To support importing Bitcoin wallet files: